artghieri/GitHub-Markdown-Cheatsheet/README.md

 [^2]: Every new line should be prefixed with 2 spaces.
 [^note]: Named footnotes allow easier identification and linking.
 ```
+> ![IMPORTANT]
+> **Identifiers only correlate the footnote reference with the footnote itself — in the output, footnotes are numbered sequentially.**

 ## Lists
 There are a few ways to create a list in **GitHub Markdown** that can adapt to your specific use.